jaysylvester/citizen/README.md

 If everything went well, you'll see confirmation in the console that the web server is running.
 Go to http://127.0.0.1:3000 in your browser and you'll see a bare index template.

-citizen uses template literals as its default template engine.
-You can install [consolidate.js](https://github.com/tj/consolidate.js), update the [template config](#config-settings), and modify the default view templates accordingly.
+citizen uses [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) in its default template engine.
+You can install [consolidate](https://github.com/ladjs/consolidate), update the [template config](#config-settings), and modify the default view templates accordingly.

 For configuration options, see [Configuration](#configuration).
 For more utilities to help you get started, see [Utilities](#utilities).